jeraman/what-can-i-cook/README.md

 Tell it the food you have.
 Get recipe ideas.

-I started this small project to improve my Angular skills.
+App created as an exercise to improve my Angular skills.

 ## Technology used
 - [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4;